valeryjuli/cpu_monitor/README.md

 The CPU Average Load is stored on the Frontend application using a Queue.
 The Queue stores the values of CPU Average Load received for the last 10minutes.

 ### Alerting System
+The `MAX_DISPLAYED_ALERTS` located in `src/client/components/cpuLoadHistory/cpuLoadAlerts` sets the maximum number of alerts to display, by default 8.

 An OVERLOAD Alert is displayed below the CPU Monitor Chart if:
 > :warning: The CPU Average load has exceeded 1 for 2 minutes or more.